zricethezav/zricethezav/README.md

 I maintain [Gitleaks](https://github.com/zricethezav/gitleaks) and a few other projects you might find useful.

-Consider ❤[sponsoring me](https://github.com/sponsors/zricethezav)❤ for 1-1 time, developing custom rules, and faster responsing on issues.
+Consider ❤[sponsoring me](https://github.com/sponsors/zricethezav)❤ for 1-1 time, developing custom rules, and faster responses on issues.

 Here's my dog, he's pretty cute.
 Hope you have a nice day ☮️